markjamesbutler/yosemite-mac-address/README.md

 ## yosemite-mac-address
-Script to change the mac address on yosemite
+Script to change the mac address on Yosemite (version 10.10)

 ### What's it for?